PhobGCC/PhobGCC-doc/For_Makers/Board_Fixes.md

 There are 3 other fixes that resolve the issue.

-Temporarily - unscrew the stickbox screws by 3/4s of a turn.
+Temporarily - unscrew the shell screws by 3/4s of a turn.

-For the Left Analog stickbox screws, unscrew them 3/4s of a turn so that it takes off the pressure on the hall sensor joints.
+For the shell screws which are not in the handles,  unscrew them 3/4s of a turn so that it takes off the pressure on the hall sensor joints.

 Filing - File down the trigger guard at the circled points.